Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 ### How it works?

+- input **multiple** lines in the prompt/negative-prompt box, each line is called a **stage**
-- generate image one by one (batch configs are ignored)
+- generate images one by one, interpolating from one stage towards the next (batch configs are ignored)
 - gradually change the digested inputs between prompts
   - freeze all other settings (steps, sampler, cfg factor, rand seed, etc.)
 - export a video!